ropensci/bowerbird/README.md

 2. The `license` and `citation` are important so that users know what conditions govern the usage of the data, and the appropriate citation to use to acknowledge the data providers.
 The `reference` entry should refer to a metadata or documentation page that describes the data in detail.

 3. The `method`, `method_flags`, and `source_url` define how this data will be retrieved.
-Most sources will use the `bb_wget` method, which is a wrapper around the wget utility.
+Most sources will use the `bb_handler_wget` method, which is a wrapper around the wget utility.
 If you are unfamiliar with wget, consult one of the many online tutorials.
-You can also see the in-built wget help by running `wget("--help")`.
+You can also see the in-built wget help by running `bb_wget("--help")`.

 Some subtleties to bear in mind:

 1. If the data source delivers compressed files, you will most likely want to decompress them after downloading.
-The postprocess options `pp_decompress`, `pp_unzip`, etc will do this for you.
+The postprocess options `bb_decompress`, `bb_unzip`, etc will do this for you.
 By default, these *do not* delete the compressed files after decompressing.
 The reason for this is so that on the next synchronization run, the local (compressed) copy can be compared to the remote compressed copy, and the download can be skipped if nothing has changed.
 Deleting local compressed files will save space on your file system, but may result in every file being re-downloaded on every synchronization run.

 2. You will almost certainly want to specify `--recursive` as part of the `method_flags`.
 The synchronization process saves files relative to the `local_file_root` directory specified in the call to `bb_config`.
 If `--recursive` is specified, then wget creates a directory structure that follows the URL structure.
 For example, calling `wget --recursive http://www.somewhere.org/monkey/banana/dataset.zip` will save the local file `www.somewhere.org/monkey/banana/dataset.zip`.
 Thus, specifying `--recursive` will keep data files from different sources naturally separated into their own directories.
 Without this flag, you are likely to get all downloaded files saved into your `local_file_root`.

 3. If you want to include/exclude certain files from being downloaded, use the `--accept`, `--reject`, `--accept-regex`, and `--reject-regex` flags.
 Note that `--accept` and `--reject` apply to file names (not the full path), and can be comma-separated lists of file name suffixes or patterns.
 The `--accept-regex` and `--reject-regex` flags apply to the full path but can only be a single regular expression each.

 4. Remember that any `wget_global_flags` defined via `bb_config` will be applied to every data source in addition to their specific `method_flags`.
-Any data source using `bb_wget` but without `method_flags` (i.e. NA) will use the `wget_default_flags` if any were defined via `bb_config`.
-Sources needing no flags should specify an empty string for `method_flags`.

-5. Several wget flags are set by the `bb_wget` function itself.
+5. Several wget flags are set by the `bb_handler_wget` function itself.
 The `--user` and `--password` flags are populated with any values supplied to the `user` and `password` parameters of the source.
 Similarly, the `clobber` parameter supplied to `bb_config` controls the overwrite behaviour: if `clobber` is 0 then the `--no-clobber` flags is added to each wget call; if `clobber` is 1 then the `--timestamping` flag is added.

 ### Modifying data sources